miklevin/MikeLev.in/_posts/2025-09-18-bootstrapping-nixos-installation-guide.md

-**Me**: Okay, so if you follow all these instructions perfectly the way the NixOS live CD installer is set up is that it's going to try to auto-install and will fail because you don't have an Internet connection.
-To set up WiFi you quit out of the installer and go to the upper-right to the fly-out settings panel and go into WiFi and connect to your network.
-If you do this correctly you'll see the standard little WiFi logo in the upper-right and then you can hit the *Super* key on the keyboard (the Windows key) and click the *Install System* icon to re-run the installer.
+**Me**: Okay, so if you follow all these instructions perfectly the way the NixOS live CD installer is set up is that it's going to try to auto-install and show you a big red warning that it can't do the install because you don't have an Internet connection.
+Just go to the upper-right where there is the sound and battery icons, click it for the fly-out configuration panel, click WiFi and select your network, provide password and return to installer.

 You can mostly do the Next, Next, Next thing but you will need to give a username and password.
 If you like you can set the admin password to be the same